xyproto/algernon/README.md

 ------------

 Written in [Go](https://golang.org).
 Uses [Bolt](https://github.com/coreos/bbolt) (built-in), [MySQL](https://github.com/go-sql-driver/mysql), [PostgreSQL](https://www.postgresql.org/) or [Redis](https://redis.io) (recommended) for the database backend, [permissions2](https://github.com/xyproto/permissions2) for handling users and permissions, [gopher-lua](https://github.com/yuin/gopher-lua) for interpreting and running Lua, [http2](https://github.com/bradfitz/http2) for serving HTTP/2, [QUIC](https://github.com/xyproto/quic) for serving over QUIC, [blackfriday](https://github.com/russross/blackfriday) for Markdown rendering, [amber](https://github.com/eknkc/amber) for Amber templates, [Pongo2](https://github.com/flosch/pongo2) for Pongo2 templates, [Sass](https://github.com/wellington/sass)(SCSS) and [GCSS](https://github.com/yosssi/gcss) for CSS preprocessing. [logrus](https://github.com/Sirupsen/logrus) is used for logging, [goja-babel](github.com/jvatic/goja-babel) for converting from JSX to JavaScript, [tollbooth](https://github.com/didip/tollbooth) for rate limiting, [pie](https://github.com/natefinch/pie) for plugins and [graceful](https://github.com/tylerb/graceful) for graceful shutdowns.

-Q&A
----

-Q:

-> What is the benefit of using this?
-In what scenario would this excel?
-Thanks. -- [mtw@HN](https://news.ycombinator.com/item?id=19583144).

-A:

-> Good question.
-I'm not sure if it excels in any scenario.
-There are specialized web servers that excel at caching or at raw performance.
-There are dedicated backends for popular front-end toolkits like Vue or React.
-There are dedicated editors that excel at editing and previewing Markdown, or HTML.
->
-> I guess the main benefit is that Algernon covers a lot of ground, with a minimum of configuration, while being powerful enough to have a plugin system and support for programming in Lua.
-There is an auto-refresh feature that uses Server Sent Events, when editing Markdown or web pages.
-There is also support for the latest in Web technologies, like HTTP/2, QUIC and TLS 1.3.
-The caching system is decent.
-And the use of Go ensures that also smaller platforms like NetBSD and systems like Raspberry Pi are covered.
-There are no external dependencies, so Algernon can run on any system that Go can support.
->
-> The main benefit is that is is versatile, fresh, and covers many platforms and use cases.
->
-> For a more specific description of a potential benefit, a more specific use case would be needed.

 Design decisions
 ----------------